codebruch/prom-nvmetrics/Readme.md

-# A simple prometheus exporter for metrics NVIDIA based GPUs
+# A simple prometheus exporter for metrics of NVIDIA based GPUs
 * Inofficial no affiliation with NVIDIA
 * For usage in a grafana https://grafana.com/ + prometheus https://prometheus.io/ monitoring setup
 * Uses py3nvml https://github.com/fbcotter/py3nvml
-* Tested on windows
+* Tested on windows and linux
-* No multi GPUs yet tested
+* No multi GPUs

 ## Dependencies:
 * python 3.x ( tested on 3.5 )